Punta Gorda offers plenty of things to do: Kayaking, biking, birding and discovering crab shacks.

 Peace River Seafood is a exactly what you’d expect from a crab shack – the freshest seafood and a rustic 1927 Cracker cabin.
 I’ve written a story all about Peace River Seafood here.

-More things to do near Punta Gorda
+More things to do in and near Punta Gorda

 Resources for planning a visit to Punta Gorda